byurudur/Patika-Projects/README.md

 ---
-# Noob for Java, but am learning
+# I develop codes, but I develop myself more.

 A package of Patika+ assignments and projects in one repo.
+All reviews and feedbacks are extremely valuable to me!

 ---